-To test this hypothesis we administered the Resilience Measure and Goldberg's five-factor marker set to the validation sample.
+To test this hypothesis we administered the Stress reaction Measure and Goldberg's five-factor marker set to the validation sample.
 The correlations in Table 22 indicate that our hypothesis is supported.
-In particular, the scale with the strongest relationship with Resilience and its sub-scales is emotional stability.
-The correlations between the emotional stability factor and Resilience and the resilience sub-scales are moderate.
+In particular, the scale with the strongest relationship with Stress reaction and its sub-scales is emotional stability.
+The correlations between the emotional stability factor and Stress reaction and the stress reaction sub-scales are moderate.
 All are below 0.4 in absolute magnitude, indicating that less than 16% of the variance in these scales is shared.

-Validity between the Resilience Measure and job outcomes is therefore more likely to be incremental, that is, over and above the predictive validity of personality measures.
+Validity between the Stress reaction Measure and job outcomes is therefore more likely to be incremental, that is, over and above the predictive validity of personality measures.
 The correlations are also in the expected direction.
 People who are highly resilient are more emotionally stable.
 Conversely, people with high anxiety, distraction, somatization and withdrawal have lower emotional stability.

-Among other correlations of note, Agreeableness and Openness had near zero correlations with Resilience, other than for the Distraction sub-scale of Resilience and Openness.
-Resilience and its sub-scales showed a modest positive correlation with Extroversion.
+Among other correlations of note, Agreeableness and Openness had near zero correlations with Stress reaction, other than for the Distraction sub-scale of Stress reaction and Openness.
+Stress reaction and its sub-scales showed a modest positive correlation with Extroversion.